LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 ---

-Q2.4 : **Preventing discriminatory bias**
+Q2.4 : **Preventing population bias and discriminatory bias**
 _(Condition: R2.3 <> 2.3.b)_
-In cases where the AI models your organisation develops are used in thematic environments where there is a risk of discrimination against certain social groups (gender, origin, age, etc.):
+In cases where the AI models your organisation develops are used in thematic environments where there is a risk of population bias or discrimination against certain social groups (gender, origin, age, etc.):

 R2.4 :
 _(Type: multiple responses possible)_
 _(Select all the answer items that correspond to practices in your organisation)_
 _(Specific risk domain: discrimination against certain social groups)_

-- [ ] 2.4.a We are not involved in cases where AI models are used in thematic environments with risks of discrimination against certain social groups (gender, origin, age, etc.) | _(Concerned / Not concerned)_
+- [ ] 2.4.a We are not involved in cases where AI models are used in thematic environments with risks of population bias or discrimination against certain social groups (gender, origin, age, etc.) | _(Concerned / Not concerned)_
 - [ ] 2.4.b We pay special attention to the identification of protected attributes and their possible proxies (e.g. studying one by one the variables used as model inputs to identify the correlations they might have with sensitive data)
 - [ ] 2.4.c We carry out evaluations on test data from different sub-populations in order to identify possible problematic biases
 - [ ] 2.4.d We select and implement one or more justice and equity measure(s) (_fairness metrics_)